genericmoniker/mirror/README.md

 ### Agenda ###

-Follow [steps a through f here](https://goo.gl/5ao8u2) to get a client id json file, but save it as "google_client_id.json" in the instance directory.
+Follow [steps a through f here](https://goo.gl/5ao8u2) to get a client id json file, but save it as "google_client_id.json" in the `instance` directory.

 Then run agenda.py, which will launch your default browser so that you can authorize the mirror application for read-only access to your Google Calendars.
-This will save google_calendar_creds.json into the instance directory, which will allow the mirror access.
+This will save google_calendar_creds.json into the `instance` directory, which will allow the mirror access.
 You can do this on a desktop machine and copy google_calendar_creds.json to your Pi if that's easier.

+The agenda shows events for today, and "all-day" events for the next few days.
+If you want to have events farther out show up, you can put "mirror-countdown" in them somewhere (probably the description makes the most sense).

 ### Emails ###